-Whether you’ve got glorious long locks or are rocking a buzz cut, we start our men’s grooming guide by talking about the hair on top of our head.
+Whether you’ve got glorious long locks or are rocking a buzz cut, let’s start our men’s grooming guide by talking about the hair on top of your head.

 And lastly, a clean shop.
 You don’t want to be walking around someplace with hair all over the floor, or even worse, a collection of dirty tools that are going to be running through your hair.